Prometheus-X-association/release-guidelines/interoperability-testing.md

 A comprehensive list of interoperability scenarios between Component A and Component B, each detailed with its specifications and prioritized based on its relevance and importance.
 This will serve as a foundational document for the subsequent testing efforts, ensuring that when the components are deployed in a real-world environment, they will interact seamlessly.

 **Process**
-- Workshop - 1 hour between component leaders and stakeholders
+- Asynchronous communication (email/Slack/wimi) between component leaders, Prometheus X architects and stakeholders

 ### Defining Success Metrics